 As can be seen, the benchmark has a great diversity of models with different sizes and parameters due to their difference in structure, depth, concept, and~architectures.

-\subsubsection{Closed-world protocol}
+\subsubsection{Closed-World Protocol}

-In the closed-world protocol, we perform the benchmark for both the identification and verification tasks.
-All results are presented in Table~\ref{tab:benchclosed}.
-As can be seen, although MobileNetV2 is the smallest model in terms of size and trainable parameters, it achieved the best results for both identification and verification tasks.
-Hence, we used MobileNetV2 as the base model for the Multi-task, Siamese, and Pairwise Filters networks.
+We perform the benchmark for both the identification and verification tasks in the closed-world protocol.
+All results are presented in Table~\ref{tab:benchclosed} and Fig.~\ref{fig:roc_closed}.
+Even though the MobileNetV2 is the shortest model in size and trainable parameters, it achieved the best results for identification and verification tasks.
+Therefore, we employed MobileNetV2 as the base model for the Multi-task, Siamese, and Pairwise Filters networks.

-In general, the Multi-task model achieved the best results in terms of Rank~$1$, Rank~$5$, AUC, and~EER.
-We highlight that we only explored the other tasks --~age, gender, eye side, and mobile device model~-- at the training stage of this model.
-For the evaluation, we extracted the representations for the classification task and used it for the identification (using the softmax layer) and verification (using the cosine distance) tasks.
-The Siamese network obtained the worst results in the benchmark, while the Pairwise Filters network reached the higher Decidability index, indicating that it was the best at separating genuine and impostors distributions.
-However, it did not achieve the best results in terms of AUC and~EER.
+The Multi-task model achieved the best results in Rank~$1$, Rank~$5$, AUC, and~EER metrics.
+We emphasize that we only explored other tasks such as --~age, gender, eye side, and mobile device model~-- at the training stage of this model.
+We extracted the representations only for the classification task to evaluate identification (using the softmax layer) and verification (using the cosine distance) tasks.
+The Siamese network obtained the worst results in the benchmark.
+In contrast, the Pairwise Filters network reached the higher Decidability index, indicating that it was the most useful to separate genuine and impostors distributions.
+Nevertheless, it did not achieve the best results in terms of AUC and~EER.

-As stated in some previous works~\cite{Luz2018, boyd2019fine}, the models pre-trained for face recognition generally achieve best results than those pre-trained on the ImageNet~dataset.
+The models pre-trained for face recognition generally achieve best results than those pre-trained on the ImageNet~dataset as stated in some previous works~\cite{Luz2018, boyd2019fine}.

-\subsubsection{Open-world protocol}
+\subsubsection{Open-World Protocol}

 The main idea of the open-world protocol is to evaluate the capability of the methods to extract discriminant features from samples of classes that are not present in the training stage.
 Thus, for this protocol, we perform a benchmark only for the verification task.
 The results are shown in Table~\ref{tab:benchopen} and Fig.~\ref{fig:roc_open}.

 As in the closed-world protocol, the Multi-task model achieved the best results in Rank~$1$, Rank~$5$, AUC, and EER, and the Pairwise network achieved the best Decidability index.
 The Siamese and Pairwise Filters networks trained using the closed-world validation split reached better results than when trained using the open-world validation split.
 We believe this occurred due to the fact that there are fewer classes in the training set in the open-world validation split than in the closed-world validation split.
 Although the open-world validation split corresponds to a more realistic scenario regarding the test set, the networks trained with samples from a larger number of classes can reach a higher capability of generalization, producing discriminative representations even for samples from classes not present in the training stage.